denoland/manual/vscode_deno.md

 the _Deno: Config_ option can be used (or `deno.config` if manually editing).

-The Deno extension will also auto-identify and apply a `deno.jsonc` or `deno.jsoc` by looking in the workspace root for the configuration file and applying it.
+The Deno extension will also auto-identify and apply a `deno.jsonc` or `deno.json` by looking in the workspace root for the configuration file and applying it.
 Manually specifying a _Deno: Config_ option will override this automatic behavior.